-- Bake crackers at 375 F for 4-8 minutes or until wontons have browned and crisped up.
+- Bake crackers at 375° F for 4-8 minutes or until wontons are crispy and lightly browned.
 Serve immediately or store in an airtight container for up to 4 days.
-(I love serving them with this roasted red pepper baked ricotta!)

 No time to brush the wrappers with olive oil?
 Use an olive oil sprayer (I love my Misto!)

-Omit the fresh ground pepper if you'd like plain ol' salted crackers.
+Omit the fresh ground pepper if you'd like plain salted crackers.